ali-rehman-ML/block_sparse/README.md

 - Demonstrates speedup at low sparsity levels starting from 10%, unlike other libraries that require high sparsity (>80%) for performance gains
 - Multi-threaded implementation for enhanced performance across a wide range of sparsity ratios (10% and above).
 - Support for configurable block sizes and efficient matrix format conversion (e.g., row-major to block-major).
+## Source Code
+- Developed ARM NEON ISA assembly kernels for enhanced control and speedup.
+The library is use only using python wheels.
+If you need source code for kernels , please submit request at alee.rehmaann@gmail.com

 ## Future Development
-- Developed ARM NEON ISA assembly kernels for enhanced control and speedup (not currently included in Python wheels).
 - Currently, the library is available only via Python wheels.
 Future releases will include C++ library files for broader usage.
 - Based on community requests, we plan to add block-sparse support for Intel x86 CPUs with Intel AVX and SSE instructions.